justin2926/Personal-Budgeting-App/README.md

 # Personal Budgeting App

 ## Description
-A personal budgeting system application built with **JavaFX** to help users manage their finances.
+A personal budgeting app built with **JavaFX** to help users manage their finances.
 This app allows users to create accounts, track expenses, view reports, and more!

 ---